tradiuz/token-action-hud-mosh/readme.md

 **IMPORTANT** - Token Action HUD Template requires the [Token Action HUD Core](https://foundryvtt.com/packages/token-action-hud-core) module to be installed.

 ## Recommended Modules

 Token Action HUD uses the [Color Picker](https://foundryvtt.com/packages/color-picker) library module for its color picker settings.

 # Support

 For a guide on using Token Action HUD, go to: [How to Use Token Action HUD](https://github.com/Larkinabout/fvtt-token-action-hud-core/wiki/How-to-Use-Token-Action-HUD)

-For questions, feature requests or bug reports, please open an issue [here](https://github.com/Larkinabout/fvtt-token-action-hud-core/issues).
+For questions, feature requests or bug reports, please [open an issue](https://github.com/tradiuz/fvtt-token-action-hud-mosh/issues) for Token Action Hud Mothership related issues or [open an issue](https://github.com/Larkinabout/fvtt-token-action-hud-core/issues) for Token Action Hud Core issues.

 Pull requests are welcome.
 Please include a reason for the request or create an issue before starting one.